designerprasan007/kkurento_with_socekt_io/README.md

 run

 bower install --allow-root
+after bower install come back to the main source by

 ../

 node server.js // kurento will start to serv

-now to add the socketio follow this stres cd /socket-io npm install. node index.js
+now to add the socketio follow this steps

+cd /socket-io

+npm install.

+node index.js

 your web is ready to serve.